National Priorities Project

 The size of a budget deficit in any given year is determined by two factors: the amount of money the government spends that year and the amount of revenues the government collects in taxes.
 Both of these factors are affected by the state of the economy as well as by the tax and spending policies made each year in the federal budget process.

 For example, during tough economic times like the Great Recession, government spending automatically increases because there is an upsurge in the number of people eligible for need-based programs like food stamps and unemployment benefits.
 At the same time, tax revenues tend to decrease because fewer people are employed and therefore pay less in taxes.
 Corporations also earn less profit, and they too pay less in taxes.
 What’s more, lawmakers may intentionally increase government spending during a recession in order to stimulate the economy, even though they know that the result will be a deficit.
-This line chart shows the size of the deficit or surplus in each fiscal year over several decades.
+This line chart shows the size of the deficit or surplus in each fiscal year over much of the last century.

 To finance the debt, the U.S. Treasury sells bonds and other types of securities.1 (Securities is a term for a variety of financial assets.)
 Anyone can buy a bond or other Treasury security directly from the Treasury through its website, treasurydirect.gov, or from banks or brokers.
 When a person buys a Treasury bond, she effectively loans money to the federal government in exchange for repayment with interest at a later date.

 Debt held by the public is the total amount the government owes to all of its creditors in the general public.
-That includes Americans as well as foreign individuals and the governments of foreign countries.3
+That includes American citizens, banks and financial institutions as well as people in foreign countries, foreign institutions and foreign governments.

-Approximately half—the largest portion—of debt held by the public is held internationally by foreign investors and central banks of other countries who buy our Treasury bonds as investments.
-In 2010, these countries included China, which held the most ($1.1 trillion), followed by Japan ($800 billion), Middle Eastern countries ($173 billion), Russia ($168 billion), Brazil ($164 billion) and Taiwan ($152 billion).4
+As you can see in the pie chart below, nearly half of debt held by the public is held internationally by foreign investors and central banks of other countries who buy our Treasury bonds as investments.
+These countries include China, which holds the most ($1.3 trillion), followed by Japan ($1.2 trillion), Belgium ($310 billion), and Caribbean countries ($293 billion), among others.3

-The U.S. Federal Reserve Bank and state and local governments hold the remainder of the federal debt.
+The U.S. Federal Reserve Bank and state and local governments also hold substantial shares of federal debt held by the public.
 (The Federal Reserve's share of the federal debt is not counted as debt held by federal accounts, because the Federal Reserve is considered independent of the federal government.
 The Federal Reserve buys and sells Treasury bonds as part of its work to control the money supply and set interest rates in the U.S. economy.)

-The debt ceiling is the limit set by Congress on the total amount that the U.S. Treasury can borrow.
-If the level of federal debt hits the debt ceiling, the government cannot borrow additional funds without Congress raising the debt ceiling.
+The debt ceiling is the legal limit set by Congress on the total amount that the U.S. Treasury can borrow.
+If the level of federal debt hits the debt ceiling, the government cannot legally borrow additional funds until Congress raising the debt ceiling.

 Congress has the legal authority to raise the debt ceiling as needed.
 Doing so does not authorize new spending, but rather allows the Treasury to pay the bills for spending that has already been authorized by Congress.